chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 ### `:before` Notifications to Later Resources

-Unified mode breaks resources with `before` notifications to later resources.
-In unified mode, you must declare a resource before you can act on it.
+In unified mode, you must declare a resource before sending a `before` notification to it.

 Resources that subscribe to a `before` notification to a later resource must be declared after the resource that triggers the notification.